 The humans behind In awe, Sara and Dj.

 We went around to every single corner of the island on a day the swell was small - north, south, east, and west to capture some of our most favorite places.
 All shots from the day were captured on a Canon AE1 with a couple of 35mm rolls of film.
 A lot of hidden spots and areas with the most breathtaking nature and places to get lost in.
 Each side has its own unmistakable differences.
 We find life around here to be quite similar, but also obscure.
-As we discover our surroundings we find diversity, but no matter where we are, there is always something to collect us.
+As we discover our surroundings we find diversity, but no matter where we are, there is always something to connect us.
 Similar with the places we discover, we realize more and more that we are here to inspire each other.
 We hope to communicate our observation the very best we can as we find this liberating and we love sharing this lifestyle with you.

 To bring you into our lives a little more detail, we asked each other some questions!